Skip to main content

 Image Processing

-When uploading images, you can specify query parameters to resize or convert them:
+When uploading images, you can apply processing through query parameters or middleware configuration:

 • ?width=500 - Resize image to 500px width (may distort ratio, use resizeTo instead)